 To better understand the mechanisms through which this works, the various muscles the t-bar deadlift activates will be discussed, as well as how these muscles compare to those activated in the standard deadlift.
 Further, a sample trap bar deadlift mass program will be given to add on to its own day, or on top of another.

-Trap Bar Deadlift: Muscles Worked (What Muscles Do Trap Bar Deadlifts Work?)
+Trap Bar Deadlift: Muscles Worked (Which Muscles Are Targeted by Trap Bar Deadlifts?)

 The muscles worked in a trap bar deadlift are the glutes, hamstrings, spinal erectors (lower back), quadriceps, adductors, abductors, and upper back.
 An avid lifter would notice – this sounds very similar to the muscles worked when performing a traditional deadlift, and they wouldn’t be wrong.